 Status and Distribution

-Apparently absent from Ireland, Northern Ireland, Isle of Man and, with one exception, Scotland, with a single confirmed specimen from Glasgow on 15th July 1982.
-The recorder of the Glasgow moth has advised that potential confusion as to the moth's origin was very unlikely.
-The dot covering this record will be added on the next data upload in 2020.
+Apparently absent from, much of Northern England, Ireland, Northern Ireland, Isle of Man and, with one exception, Scotland, the latter being a single confirmed specimen from Glasgow on 15th July 1982.
+The recorder of this moth has advised that potential confusion as to the moth's origin was very unlikely, but a visit to southern England a few days after this date might have led to the specimen being mislabelled on the setting board.

 Bradley & Fletcher no: